 Title VI Non-Discrimination Policies & Information

-Notice of Compliance Under the Americans with Disabilities Act
+Notice of Compliance Under the Americans with Disabilities Act ("ADA")

-- Effective Communication: City of Key West will generally, upon request, provide appropriate aids and services leading to effective communication for qualified persons with disabilities so they can participate equally in City of Key West programs, services, and activities, including qualified sign language interpreters, documents in Braille, and other ways of making information and communications accessible to people who have speech, hearing, or vision impairments.
+- Effective Communication: the City of Key West will generally, upon request, provide appropriate aids and services leading to effective communication for qualified persons with disabilities so they can participate equally in City of Key West programs, services, and activities, including qualified sign language interpreters, documents in Braille, and other ways of making information and communications accessible to people who have speech, hearing, or vision impairments.

-- Modifications to Policies and Procedures: City of Key West will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all of its programs, services, and activities.
+- Modifications to Policies and Procedures: the City of Key West will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all of its programs, services, and activities.
 For example, individuals with service animals are welcomed in City of Key West offices, even where pets are generally prohibited.

-The ADA does not require the City of Key West to take any action that would fundamentally alter the nature of its programs or services, or impose an undue financial or administrative burden.
+The ADA does not require the City of Key West to take any action that would fundamentally alter the nature of its programs or services or impose an undue financial or administrative burden.